 Punch Powertrain aims to propel its growth on the basis of four drivers: expansion into new technology segments, expansion into new geographic markets, driving product innovation and establishing a partnership ecosystem.
 In order to guarantee customer satisfaction and secure the company’s position as a technology leader, the company is committed to excellence in execution in an affordable and cost-effective way.

 In line with this, the company’s proprietary dual clutch technology – DT1 – was launched in early 2022.
 This will be followed shortly by the production launch of the next generation DCT – mild and plug-in hybrid variants of DT2 – in November.
-This unique dual clutch technology will be launched within the framework of two joint ventures with the launch customer – Stellantis.
+This unique dual clutch technology will be launched within the framework of two joint ventures with the launching customer – Stellantis.

 Driven by its transformational strategy, and in line with collaborations announced in the recent past, Punch Powertrain’s future will continue in the spirit of partnership.
 Today the company is revealing two additional partnership expansions, by means of dedicated press releases.